An aerial view of the UVA Rotunda and the Lawn

 Special Education: Ph.D. - Doctor of Philosophy in Education

-The Ph.D. in Special Education program provides students a unique opportunity to develop skills needed for success as teacher educators, researchers, and scholars in the field of education.
+The Ph.D. in education with a concentration in special education program provides students a unique opportunity to develop skills needed for success as teacher educators, researchers, and scholars in the field of education.

 At a Glance